rapiz1/rathole/README.md

 Some configuration examples are provided under [examples](./examples).

-The Noise Protocol can be easily used to secure the traffic, see [Security](./docs/security.md).
+The Noise Protocol can be easily used to secure the traffic.
+TLS can also be used.
+See [Security](./docs/security.md).

 Here is the full configuration specification:
 ```toml